-Students may contact the on-campus counselor, Jennifer Nowak, psychologist, directly for appointments at 267.502.2949, or by email at jennifer.nowak@brynathyn.edu.
+Students may contact the on-campus counselor, Bryan Peightal, directly for appointments at 267-502-2949, or by email at bryan.peightal@brynathyn.edu.

-Dr. Nowak's office is located in the Student Health Center in Brickman, office number 019.
-She will see students for 5 sessions, free of charge.
-Her days and times are on the health page of the website.
-Please contact the Dean of Students (267)502-2551 in any event of an emergency as the counselor is primarily available only during her ten scheduled hours per week.
+The counseling services office is located in the Student Health Center in Brickman, office number 20.
+The counselor will see students for 5 sessions, free of charge.
+The days and times of service are found on the health page of the Bryn Athyn website.
 Students in need of long term support may be referred to an appropriate community provider.
-Dr. Nowak will provide a list of possible off-campus providers in the surrounding area for students to access.
-Off-campus counseling services need to be paid for from either health insurance or out-of-pocket payments.
-Please do not hesitate to contact Kiri Rogers, Dean of Students, at (267)502-2551 for any questions about the counseling program.
+The counselor will provide a list of possible off-campus providers in the surrounding area for students to access.
+Off-campus counseling services need to be paid for from either health insurance or out-of-pocket payments and the student can incur cost for these services.
+Please do not hesitate to contact Dr. Suzanne Nelson, Dean of Students, at 267-502-2482 for any questions about the counseling program.